rosab0506/flash/docs/HOW_IT_WORKS.md

 # How Graft Works

-This document explains the internal architecture and workflow of Graft, a database migration CLI tool built in Go.
+This document explains the internal architecture and workflow of Graft, a database ORM built in Go.

 ## Table of Contents